- The University's Financial Framework

 World Travel Protection (formerly called CustomerCare) Corporate Program

-The University is committed to the health and safety of its staff an students while travelling abroad and has secured the services of World Travel Protection an Australian-based company who will provide medical, travel and emergency assistance to staff and students travelling internationally as part of their official University-related business or study.
+The University is committed to the health and safety of its staff and students while travelling abroad and has secured the services of World Travel Protection, an Australian-based company who will provide medical, travel and emergency assistance to staff and students travelling internationally as part of their official University-related business or study.

 Emergency calls can be made any time, day or night direct to World Travel Protection on +61 2 8907 5686 (Reverse Charge).

 When calling, please have the following information ready:

 - The number and precise location you are calling from

 - The nature of assistance that you require

 For more information, please see the World Travel Protection website (opens in a new window).

 All University travellers are encouraged to refer to the Department of Foreign Affairs website (https://smartraveller.gov.au) (opens in a new window) to obtain the very latest information regarding countries for where there is a perceived risk if you undertake travel.